Server Request and Response Classes

 The response body.
 This is in

-binary format.Instead of interacting with this property directly it is recommended to use methods like
+uint8binary format.Instead of interacting with this property directly it is recommended to use methods like

 - HttpCode